pocession/BioNER/readme.md

 # [PubTator3](https://www.ncbi.nlm.nih.gov/research/pubtator3/api)
 PubTator3 uses a high-performance entities search engine, to normalize different forms of the same entity into a unique standardized name to returned all matching articles.
 It is developed and maintained by NIH.

-# Example: OECD in vitro testing guidelines
+# Example 1: OECD in vitro testing guidelines
 Here I use PubTator3 API to demonstrate how to extract entities from raw texts of OECD in vitro test guidelines, which are a set of internationally recognized protocols and standards designed to evaluate the safety and efficacy of chemicals, pharmaceuticals, and other substances using non-animal testing methods.
 I want to identify what cell lines and genes are used in each testing guideline.

 ## Data preparation